dmauser/azure-vpn-s2s-nat/README.md

 ## Intro

 This Lab helps you deploy configure NAT by using the same scenario covered over the official article [How to configure NAT on Azure VPN Gateways](https://docs.microsoft.com/en-us/azure/vpn-gateway/nat-howto).
-Please, review that article to get a good understanding of the scenario and use this lab to practice on a real lab environment.
+Please, review that article to get a good understanding of the scenario and use this lab to practice.

 Here is the network topology used in this lab: